 There are both similarities and differences between the logging and the mining sector when it comes to direct economic benefits.
 In the case of direct payments, timber royalties are due to landowners.
 These are calculated on the volume of timber harvested, and there is often an additional premium placed on top of this.
 A review in 2006 found that communities who had entered into logging concessions received about K20 million of income from these concessions per year, and that the largest ten logging projects were distributing around K1 million in cash payments per year.
 However, it also found that payments to the poorest and most remotely located communities were too small to have lasting impacts.
 Transparency and accountability on how the sums were distributed also raised questions about the fairness and equitability of the payments.
-Other problems include a lack of sustained and ongoing income because of the tendency for companies to log an area and quickly move on, and local leaders purloining much of the revenues for themselves.112
+Other problems include a lack of sustained and ongoing income because of the tendency for companies to log an area and quickly move on, and local leaders purloining much of the revenues for themselves.

-A 2001 review of the forest revenue system funded by the World Bank found that 'many of the stakeholders consulted were of the view that most of the payments to landowners had been wasted, and those from logged areas were made worse off by logging'.113 Oxfam investigations found that compensation for the sizeable Turubu logging concessions in East Sepik to be small, and only reaching certain community members.114 logging was reported to employ around 9,000 people in PNG-numbers that were in the same region as mining employment numbers.
-However, in contrast with the mining sector, most logging companies have an extensive foreign employee base.115 In-depth ethnographic research of a Malaysian-owned forestry project in West New Britain found a fixed racial hierarchy among logging company employees.
-The managers were ethnic Chinese, surveyors and mechanics were Filipino, and operators of the logging machinery tended to be Malaysian.116 Furthermore, Greenpeace research in 2008 suggested that pay was low, and workers lost wages because of the need to buy food and credit from the company store, leaving workers with not much to survive on.117
+A 2001 review of the forest revenue system funded by the World Bank found that 'many of the stakeholders consulted were of the view that most of the payments to landowners had been wasted, and those from logged areas were made worse off by logging'.
+Oxfam investigations found that compensation for the sizeable Turubu logging concessions in East Sepik to be small, and only reaching certain community members.

+In terms of employment, there are not a lot of differences between the logging and the mining sector.
+In 2006, logging was reported to employ around 9,000 people in PNG-numbers that were in the same region as mining employment numbers.
+However, in contrast with the mining sector, most logging companies have an extensive foreign employee base.
+In-depth ethnographic research of a Malaysian-owned forestry project in West New Britain found a fixed racial hierarchy among logging company employees.
+The managers were ethnic Chinese, surveyors and mechanics were Filipino, and operators of the logging machinery tended to be Malaysian.
+Furthermore, Greenpeace research in 2008 suggested that pay was low, and workers lost wages because of the need to buy food and credit from the company store, leaving workers with not much to survive on.